 Create an ownership culture.
 The Compensation Committee believes that using compensation to instill an ownership culture effectively aligns the interests of executive officers and the shareholders.
 A significant portion of our incentive compensation awarded to executive officers is based on earnings and in the form of restricted common stock.
 The restrictions are intended to promote stock ownership.
-In addition, the Committee oversees a modest stock option plan intended to encourage stock ownership.
+In addition, the Committee oversees a modest stock option plan providing another form of equity incentive.

 The CEO and the Compensation Committee periodically review the executive compensation philosophy.
-No recent changes have been made to the compensation philosophy; however, programmatic changes have been implemented at various times to enhance the effectiveness of the various compensation elements.
+No recent changes have been made to the compensation philosophy, but programmatic changes have been implemented at various times to enhance the effectiveness of the various compensation elements.